mstocco/mariostoc.co/content/traininglog/20210124-ironman2021-31weeksout.md

 Both Carina and I woke with headaches this morning; this feels like a hangover or an MSG headache and it may have been the sauce used in a new recipe for dinner.
 Needless to say, no leftovers for me this afternoon.
 <!---->
-It was Esquimalt Pool for today's swim although the maintenance at Crystal Pool is completed and it is accepting reservations for February as of today; I grabbed 2 morning slots (50m) at Crystal Pool, 2 weeks from now.
-Today's swim felt good to great; lot's of pull-buoy work and I am getting comfortable enough to notice some asymmetries between my dominant and non-dominant sides.
+It was the _Esquimalt Pool_ for today's swim.
+The maintenance at _Crystal Pool_ hass completed and they are accepting reservations for February as of today; I grabbed 2 morning slots (50m) at Crystal Pool, 2 weeks from now.
+Today's swim felt good to great; lot's of pull-buoy work and I am **getting comfortable** enough to notice some asymmetries between my dominant and non-dominant sides.
 Cool!
 Something I think I can improve on.

 The run was what it was.
 It felt like a run after a 2200m swim; not fresh but not wrecked either.
 The first 4 strides sucked and felt terribly awkward.
 The last 4 strides were the opposite, feeling comfortable and controlled.